 As you probably know, file-sharing is a delicate topic for many ISPs.
 When they realize you are torrenting, they may throttle your connection whenever you download a file.
 That means they slow down your connection, sometimes to incredibly low speeds.

 Even some ISPs that allow P2P will throttle you because these downloads require a significant amount of data and bandwidth.
-The bigger the file, the higher the costs of resources for them.
+The bigger the file, the higher the resource costs for them.
 By slowing you down, they are saving money.
 This situation happens even with the ISPs that say that you have unlimited bandwidth.

 That’s one of the reasons why users are opting to use a Virtual Private Network.
 That way, the ISP won’t know what they are doing.
 No one knows about any Internet activity, except for the user himself.